William Dempster

 William John Duncan Dempster (21 October 1876 – 25 October 1964) was a member of the North-West Mounted Police (NWMP) in the Yukon Territory during the early 20th century.
-He gained notice for his involvement in finding the Lost Patrol, three NWMP officers and an ex-NWMP officer/guide who disappeared on the trail between Fort McPherson and Dawson City in the winter of 1910–11.
+He led an expedition which found the remains of members of the Lost Patrol, three NWMP officers and an ex-NWMP officer guide who disappeared on the trail between Fort McPherson and Dawson City in the winter of 1910–11.
 The Dempster Highway in northern Canada is named for him.

 Early life and career

 Dempster was born in Wales on 21 October 1876.
 He emigrated to Canada as a young man.
 In 1897, he joined the North-West Mounted Police and was posted to the Yukon the following year.

 He served in various communities in the north for the next ten years.
 In 1907, he began participating in the annual mid-winter dog sled mail patrols between the NWMP detachments in Dawson City and Fort McPherson, a trip of 800 km through the wilderness.